Women's rights in Saudi Arabia: Progress and change

 Saudis frequently debate how to bring about change.
 Those who oppose activists like Wajeha al-Huwaider fear that an all-or-nothing approach to women's rights will spur a backlash against any change.
 Journalist Sabria Jawhar dismisses Huwaider as a show-off: "The problem with some Saudi activists is that they want to make wholesale changes that are contrary to Islam, which requires a mahram for traveling women.
 If one wonders why great numbers of Saudi women don't join al-Huwaider, it's because they are asked to defy Islam.
 Al-Huwaider's all-or-nothing position undercuts her credibility."

 Retaliation against women's rights activism has some precedent.
 Immediately following Operation Desert Storm in 1991, Saudi women launched a campaign for their rights.
 Forty-seven women drove illegally through Riyadh in protest against the ban on driving.
 Activists presented a petition to King Fahd requesting "basic legal and social rights."
 Subsequently, a feminist leader was arrested and tortured.
 Fundamentalists demanded strict punishment of the women who had driven in protest and denounced activists as "whores."
 The mutaween enforced the dress code more aggressively.

-Those who argue in favour of slow change include history professor Hatoon al-Fassi.
+Those who argue in favor of slow change include history professor Hatoon al-Fassi.
 Al-Fassi says recent campaigns for women's rights have opened up public discourse on topics such as child marriage and rape.
 "It's an exaggeration to call it a women's movement.
 But we are proud to say that something is going on in Saudi Arabia.
 We are not really free, but it is possible for women to express themselves as never before."
 She says that Westerners do not understand Saudi culture and how potentially traumatic change can be: "People had lived their whole lives doing one thing and believing one thing, and suddenly the King and the major clerics were saying that mixing was O.K.
 You can't begin to imagine the impact that the ban on mixing has on our lives and what lifting this ban would mean."

-Arguments in favour of faster change and more activism include those of Somayya Jabarti, editor of Arab News.
+Arguments in favor of faster change and more activism include those of Somayya Jabarti, editor of Arab News.
 Jabarti says there are too many women with decision-making power who are like "queen bees," doing nothing to question the status quo.
 "People say things are changing for women because they are comparing it to before, when things were below zero.
 People say 'change,' but it is all relative and it is very, very limited...Change is not coming, we are taking it ...
 I don't think the way is paved.
 I think we are building it through the route taken ...
 Most of the time, we are walking in place."